quinncomendant/restickler/README.md

 - The retention policy applied with `restic forget` is currently hard coded; it should be configurable via --keep-hourly, --keep-daily, etc.
 - Improve configuration of logging level.
 Currently using -v[-v[-v]] to include more in logs, but would be nice to have a dedicated --log-level option.
-- Add canary test file to every back up set, not just when SOURCE includes ~/.config/.

 ## License